adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 Go to your registrar and create new DNS entry named as above `cluster_fqdn` and point it to the printed public IP.
 Then integrate the SSH config to your own SSH config.

-Finally, use `ssh kdcp` in order to log in to your main control pane node.
-For other nodes, the control pane node will be used as a bastion for direct access to other nodes, so you can use `ssh kdw1` to directly access to your worker-01 node.
+Finally, use `ssh <cluster_name>-cp` in order to log in to your main control pane node.
+For other nodes, the control pane node will be used as a bastion for direct access to other nodes, so you can use `ssh <cluster_name>-w1` to directly access to your worker-01 node.

 Once successfully logged, note the `k0sctl.yaml` file automatically generated in your home directory.
 You're now finally ready to install your Kubernetes cluster by simply launching `k0sctl apply` !